 Techniques use CCD cameras to capture reflected (from the front) and transmitted (back-light) images of the watermarked paper.
 This is the first step to getting a watermark design with minutiae details

 Relatively newer techniques were developed by Neuhauser in 2005.

 The science behind this is infrared cameras are sensitive to thermal radiation that is placed behind the watermark.
 The thermal radiation plate maintains the temperature between 35° to 40°C. The thermal-sensitive IR camera captures all the changes and produces a digital watermark image.

 Grenz Process uses soft X-ray illumination for producing watermarks.
-The watermarked document is placed between a soft X-ray source (rays at 7kV) and X-ray film.
+The watermarked document is placed between a soft X-ray source (rays at 7kV) and an X-ray film.

 Another method involves the use of a beta-isotopes plate.
 The X-ray is illuminated from the beta-isotope through the paper to produce the watermark image on the X-ray film.

 Both methods produce exact replication with minimum interference.
 But production cost is high and also time-consuming.

 When is watermark forgery common?